 by Public Relations Office

-An additional phase of the competition encourages non-engineering students to compete as representatives of their respective departments.
-These students race against each other to win the Cedarville Cup, a traveling trophy currently held by the education department.
+An additional phase of the contest encourages non-engineering students to compete as representatives of their respective departments.
+These students race against each other to win the Cedarville Cup, a traveling trophy.

 The crowd-pleasing event is free and open to the public.
 For more information, contact the University public relations office at 937-766-7808.